CELPIP vs. IELTS: Choosing the Right Proficiency Test

 CELPIP:

-· Focused on everyday scenarios and practical comprehension.
+Focuses on everyday scenarios and practical comprehension.

 IELTS:

-· Variety of question types: fill-in-the-blank, short answer, matching, labeling diagrams, etc.
+Features a variety of question types: fill-in-the-blank, short answer, matching, labeling diagrams, etc.

-· Slightly higher emphasis on precision with spelling and grammar.
+Has a slightly higher emphasis on precision with spelling and grammar.

 Prefer clicking options over writing full answers?
 CELPIP might suit your style better.